moengage/alice/README.md

-Hi
-I'm alice!
+Hi, I'm alice!

-I'm being made with :heart: for spreading love among teams (i.e. developers, qa can be friends, o yes!)
+I'm being made with :heart: for spreading love among teams (i.e. developers, qa can be friends, o yes! that is possible having me)

 ### Why do I exist
 Recall a Release Day @ your workplace and some of the features started breaking all of a sudden, tested features are not working anymore, its going to take time to figure out whom to reach & people start passing the buck?